PranavSriram18/writing/attention/attention0.md

 ### <span style="color: #007bff; font-weight: bold;">**8.5 Exact IO-aware kernels.**</span>
-In this article we've mostly focused on conceptual aspects of transformers, whereas efficient real-world implementations require contending with the realities of modern hardware.
+In this article we've mostly focused on conceptual aspects of Transformers, whereas efficient real-world implementations require contending with the realities of modern hardware.
 Nevertheless, the framework we've developed provides a helpful lens for understanding techniques like [Flash Attention](https://arxiv.org/abs/2205.14135) and [Paged Attention](https://arxiv.org/abs/2309.06180).
 These can be viewed as defining **tilings** and **traversals** of the grid graph that compute attention in a *data-locality-aware* way, ensuring information moves efficiently across the hardware as well as across the model.